pleabargain/storyboard/english_questions_modals_and_auxillaries.md

 # are
 - Are we going to visit the amusement park this weekend?
+- Are you going parachuting this weekend?

 # can

+- Can you go parachuting with me?
 - Can we skip the planning phase?
 - Can you imagine yourself as a [chauffeur | driver]?
 - Can you imagine yourself as a [merchant marine|sailor|naval officer]?